The Only 9 Link-Building Tools You Need in 2024

 Google search results with search operators applied

 The only downside of using Google for link prospecting is that there isn’t any way to download the results.
-You can solve this with a Chrome add-on like Ahrefs’ SEO Toolbar, which has a button to download SERP data.
+You can solve this with a browser add-on like Ahrefs’ SEO Toolbar, which has a button to download SERP data.

 Pricing